 When to be a dual agent

-For now, however, all other provinces in Canada and many states in the U.S. allow for multiple representation but only if the agent informs both sides that they are facing a dual agency scenario — and there is no legal deal without all parties’ informed consent.
+For now, however, all other provinces in Canada and many states in the U.S. allow for multiple representation but only if the agent informs both sides that they are facing a dual agency scenario — and there is no legal deal without all parties informed consent.
 While it may advisable for each side to get their own, independent representation there are situations where using a dual agent makes sense.
+Keeping dual agency do’s and don’ts in mind will protect both parties in the transaction.

 In transactions where the Realtor simply facilitates the exchange of documents, then opting for dual agency may help simplify and speed up the transaction.
 For example, in a commercial real estate sale where both the buyer and seller have their own legal representation, then the Realtor’s role may be more transactional.
 Another example is when a buyer and seller have struck up a deal and already negotiated the terms, price, and conditions and all that’s required is someone to oversee the paperwork.
 (Hint: This is also a case where you may want to ask for a lower commission since so much of the deal is already ironed out.)